The average amount charged for each click on an ad. It is calculated by dividing the total cost of the clicks by the total number of clicks.

 How often a click on an ad results in a conversion.
 It can be calculated by dividing the estimated total conversions by the total clicks that can be conversion-tracked.

-The total number of conversions driven by AdWords.
+The total number of conversions driven by Google Ads.
 It includes the website, cross-device and phone call conversions.

 How often an ad is shown.
 An impression is counted every time an ad is shown on a network (Google Search, Display or Search Partners)

 How often (percentage) the ad is shown on the Search Network.
 It depends on the ad’s targeting settings, budget, approval statuses, bids, and Quality Scores.
-It can help identify potential opportunities to get more impressions and clicks and it can be calculated by dividing the received impressions on the Google
+It can help identify potential opportunities to get more impressions and clicks and it can be calculated by dividing the received impressions on Google.

 Represents how much revenue you earn for each dollar you spend on ads.
-It is calculated by dividing the revenue ('conversion value' in AdWords) by the cost for ads.
+It is calculated by dividing the revenue ('conversion value' in Google Ads) by the cost for ads.

-Represents how much revenue you want to earn for each dollar you spend on AdWords.
+Represents how much revenue you want to earn for each dollar you spend on Google Ads.

 When a customer views an image ad on the display network but doesn't click on it and then converts within 30 days on the site, it is recorded as a view-through conversion.
 This metric excludes conversions from people who clicked on a search ad.